isamu-isozaki/teamai_test/positioning-faq/index.html.md

 1. GitLab enterprise key features:
     - Most installed on-premises Git solution - GitLab is used by over 100,000 organisations worldwide, on their own servers.
     - GitLab handles huge repositories well - Big repository?
 No problem.
 GitLab is built to handle very large repositories.
-    - Access to the server - You have complete control of the server/instance, so you can install additional software (intrusion detection, performance monitoring, etc.) and view log files on the server itself.
+    - Access to the server - You have complete control of the server/instance, so you can install additional software (intrusion detection, performance monitoring, etc./index.html.md) and view log files on the server itself.
     - Pricing - we are much more cost effective.

 ### I use Bitbucket.
 What can GitLab offer me?